jung-kurt/gofpdf/doc/document.md

 Nothing special is required to use the standard PDF fonts (courier, helvetica, times, zapfdingbats) in your documents other than calling `SetFont()`.

+You should use AddUTF8Font or AddUTF8FontFromBytes to add UTF-8 TTF font.
+`RTL()` and `LTR()` methods switch between "right-to-left" and "left-to-right" mode.

-In order to use a different TrueType or Type1 font, you will need to generate a font definition file and, if the font will be embedded into PDFs, a compressed version of the font file.
-This is done by calling the `MakeFont()` function or using the included makefont command line utility.
-To create the utility, cd into the makefont subdirectory and run `go build`.
+In order to use a different non-UTF-8 TrueType or Type1 font, you will need to generate a font definition file and, if the font will be embedded into PDFs, a compressed version of the font file.
+This is done by calling the MakeFont function or using the included makefont command line utility.
+To create the utility, cd into the makefont subdirectory and run "go build".
 This will produce a standalone executable named makefont.
 Select the appropriate encoding file from the font subdirectory and run the command as in the following example.

 ```shell
 ./makefont --embed --enc=../font/cp1252.map --dst=../font ../font/calligra.ttf
 ```

-In your PDF generation code, call AddFont() to load the font and, as with the standard fonts, SetFont() to begin using it.
+In your PDF generation code, call `AddFont()` to load the font and, as with the standard fonts, SetFont() to begin using it.
 Most examples, including the package example, demonstrate this method.
 Good sources of free, open-source fonts include [Google Fonts][gfont] and [DejaVu Fonts][dfont].